This page follows on from an earlier page on using VSEPR to work out the

 there are 2 bonding pairs of electrons from the 2 N-H bonds,

-this means there are 2 lone pairs of electrons in this molecule.
+this means there are 2 lone pairs of electrons in this ion.

 As before using VSEPR rules:

-- Thallium is the central atom and it is in group 3 of the periodic table.
-It has 3 valency electrons.
+Thallium is the central atom in this molecular ion and it is in group 3 of the periodic table, so it has 3 valence electrons.

-- The molecule has a charge of -2; this means it has gained 2 electrons.
+The molecular ion has a charge of -2; this means it has gained 2 electrons.

-- The total number of electrons in the valency shells is 8 electrons;
+The total number of electrons in the valence shell is 8 electrons;

 dividing by 2 gives 4 electron